saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/rejectOrderItems.md

 ## **rejectOrderItems**

 ### **Purpose**

-Identifies and rejects OrderItems within a specific facility for a given product that are part of an in-progress shipment.
-This action is typically taken when a product is found to be defective, unavailable, or must otherwise be removed from pending fulfillments.
+Identifies and rejects `OrderItems` within a specified facility for a given product that are part of an in-progress shipment.
+This action is taken when a product is defective, unavailable, or must otherwise be removed from pending fulfillments.

 ---

 ### **Parameters**
 - **orderId**
 - **orderItemSeqId**
 - **productId**